YABOIpy/GoDm/README.md

 # GoDm
 coming soon star for updates!

-# Hang in Thight! the new update will be here soon and its faster than ever.
+# Hang in Tight! the new update will be here soon and its faster than ever.

 # https://yabois-organization.gitbook.io/godm/